misiektoja/spotify_monitor/docs/usage.md

 Do not add `:z` or `:Z` to the whole Firefox profile mount.
 Those suffixes can change SELinux labels on the host files.
 If SELinux blocks the read-only mount, close Firefox and copy `cookies.sqlite` to a dedicated directory before mounting that copy.

 After import, normal Compose runs read `SP_DC_COOKIE` from the host `.env` file.
 You do not need to mount Firefox again.
-If browser import is unavailable, use the hidden [`--set-sp-dc`](configuration.md#manual-cookie-extraction) fallback.
+If browser import is unavailable on another host, use the hidden [`--set-sp-dc`](configuration.md#manual-cookie-extraction) fallback.

-Firefox import after Docker setup is not currently offered for Windows or untested hosts.
-Setup returns to the authentication choices so you can enter `sp_dc` privately or finish without credentials.

 Host Spotify auto-play is unavailable by default inside a container because the container cannot control the Spotify client running on the host.
 Run Spotify Monitor locally if you need `TRACK_SONGS` or `--track-in-spotify`.
 The tool warns but does not disable the setting so custom host integration remains possible.